 Clear the dates on your family’s calendar.
-We want your entire family at every a camp session so you don’t miss any of the fun.
+We want your entire family at every minute of a camp session so you don’t miss any of the fun.

 Complete your family’s application and pay the $100 non-refundable deposit to reserve your family’s spot at camp.

 We know the pain and loneliness that raising a child with special needs can create.

 Victory Lane has been connecting families of children with special needs to life-long family friends since 2013.

 Sunday, June 21, 2020

 (75 W County Road 500 S., New Castle, IN 47362)

 (5040 Sate Road 67 N., Martinsville, IN 46151)